The Sundborg Center for Community Engagement (CCE) connects classroom, campus and community to promote a more just and humane world.

 The core of our place-based approach to serving the community we are apart of.

-Find resources and tool kits created for members of our community.
+Register for SUYI Programs, find resources and tool kits created for members of our community.

 The Initiative strives to strengthen education and support systems for 1,000 neighborhood youth and their families while enhancing the University by providing service, learning and research experience to students, faculty, and staff.
 Launched in February 2011, the Youth Initiative has quickly become the largest community engagement project in the institution’s history and a signature element of the University.